cunnie/writings/NaNoWriMo.md

 But things shifted, and he never mentioned that again.
-She wished she had reached out to him that one time, that maybe their relationship would have broken through the client-trainer boundary and become more.
+She wished she had reached out to him that one time, that maybe their relationship would have broken through the client-trainer boundary and become something more.

 She felt her face.
 Her forehead was smooth — the Botox was working well, and next treatment was three weeks away — but she was beginning to get a turkey wattle.